MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 # Installation

-0. Do a complete Back-up of your Wordpress-Site including SQL-Database!
+0. Do a complete Back-up of your WordPress-Site including SQL-Database!
 1. **!
 Important !** Download the plugin as **Release** from github to a local *.zip - file.
-2. Install the zipped Plugin to the Wordpress-Plugin-Page (Upload zip in Admin-Backend).
+2. Install the zipped Plugin to the WordPress-Plugin-Page (Upload zip in Admin-Backend).
 3. Activate the plugin through the 'Plugins' menu in Admin-Area of WordPress
 4. The Admin settings are initialised with reasonable values.
 Change the settings in the "Fotorama-Elevatione" page for preferred settings.
 5. Done!